 In this course students will read the world's most famous story, Homer's Odyssey and learn about Ancient Greek attitudes towards the gods and heroes.

-Next, an in-depth investigation into the golden age of Athens, focusing on the art and architecture on the Acropolis and its influence on later civilisations.
+Next, an in-depth investigation into the golden age of Athens, focusing on the art and architecture of the Acropolis and its influence on later civilisations.
+This includes a field trip to the Auckland Museum.
 Lastly, students will discover the buried treasures of the city of Pompeii and learn how the Romans lived and died.

-Entry requirement: 12 credits from Year 11 Classics or similar subject.

-Level 2: Title of Standard: l or E Cr R W 91200 Examine ideas and values of the classical world E 4 R W 91201 Examine the significance of features of work(s) of art in the classical world E 4 R 91202 Demonstrate understanding of a significant event in the classical world I 4 R 91204 Demonstrate understanding of the relationship between aspects of the classical world and aspects of other cultures I 6